Daniel-KM/Omeka-S-module-SearchSolr/README.md

 The response status should be 0.
 Of course, you need to reindex resources after this modification of the schema.

+### Suggester (autocompletion)

+For best performance, use a single suggester on a dedicated stored field rather than one suggester per field.
+Using more than some dozens of index for the same suggesters causes lock conflicts, slow builds in Solr and slow suggestions.

+The mode "auto" uses all indexes: even if it is filtered to avoid duplicate, it may be too much in some database with many various properties.

+The recommended approach is copy all the wanted index with `_txt` in a single field, like the one used for the main search.

 ### Optimizing search for prefix matching (Google-like search)

 By default, Solr uses the `text_general` field type for `_text_`, which only